Azure/data-management-zone/docs/guidance/EnterpriseScaleAnalytics-SelfService.md

 Enterprise-Scale Analytics (ESA) uses two core concepts to overcome the issues mentioned in the [introduction](#introduction) above:

 - Scaling through the concept of Data Landing Zones.
-- Scaling through the concept of Data Product or Dat aIntegrations to enable distributed and decentralized data ownership.
+- Scaling through the concept of Data Product or Data Integrations to enable distributed and decentralized data ownership.

 The following paragraphs will elaborate on these core concepts and will also describe how self-service can be enabled for Data Products.